-- 1230.5.1 The four qualified competitors start according to the start table. - The losers of the semi-finals race their first run for the 3rd and 4th positions before the finalists race their first run, then the semi-finalists their second run and then the finalists their final race.
+- The four qualified competitors start according to the Bracket list in heats from top to bottom. - The losers of the semi-finals race their first run before the finalist's race their first run, then the semi-finalists race their second run and then the finalists race their final run.